Frequently Asked Questions

 The underwriting time frame depends on the medical history listed on the application.
 Turnaround can be as quick as one day or as long as one month.
 Our commitment is to respond to a submission in writing within 3 - 5 business days.
-This may mean that we send a request for additional information to the applicant, such as a specific medical questionnaire, or notify the applicant that they erroneously missed a question on the application form.
+This may mean that we send a request for additional information to the applicant, such as a specific medical questionnaire, or notify the applicant that he/she erroneously missed a question on the application form.
 Occasionally we have to obtain medical records from hospitals or providers.
 Our turnaround time in these situations will depend on how quickly the provider responds to our request.

 If we receive the application before the requested effective date, we can honor the effective date even if the approval comes through thereafter.

 - Once I'm approved for coverage do I have to go through medical underwriting again?

 You do not need to go through medical underwriting when you re-enroll into your current plan design without changes.
 You may be medically underwritten again if you decide to select different benefits (see below).
 Plan changes can only be requested at time of re-enrollment.